gomorpheus/morpheus-apidoc/source/includes/_apps.md

 }
 ```

-This endpoint retrieves all apps and the correlated instances.
-Server data is encrypted in the database.
+This endpoint retrieves a paginated list of apps.

 ### HTTP Request